Mass octupole and current quadrupole corrections to gravitational wave emission from close hyperbolic encounters: Mass octupole and current quadrupole

-We now form the quadrupole current Eq.~(\ref{eq:current_quad_contribution}) for the system, which is constructed from the moment of momentum ${P^{k,lm}=\mu~\dot{r}^{k}r^{l}r^{3}}$.
+We now form the current quadrupole Eq.~(\ref{eq:current_quad_contribution}) for the system, which is constructed from the moment of momentum ${P^{k,lm}=\mu~\dot{r}^{k}r^{l}r^{3}}$.
 Similarly to the mass octupole, we only need the $\mathcal{Z}^{kl3}$ component, which is given by

 where we have made use of the formula for $\dot{\phi}$ (Eq.~(\ref{eq:phi_dot})).
-We can therefore calculate, by finding the second time derivative of Eq.~(\ref{eq:current_quadrupole}), that the two polarisations for the quadrupole current contribution of system are given by
+We can therefore calculate, by finding the second time derivative of Eq.~(\ref{eq:current_quadrupole}), that the two polarisations for the current quadrupole contribution of system are given by